exordis/helm-chart-cicd-subsystem-application/docs/index.md

 Components of workloads.

 Application workload components are defined at the root level of values.
-If the `workload` value is set to `none`, these components are ignored.
+If the `workload.enable` value is set to `false`, these components are ignored.
 This ensures that only one application workload exists and allows changing the application workload type without significant changes in `values`.

 Batch workload components are defined as part of the corresponding workload.